Ryan LaMarre: Cincinnati Reds

-The Cincinnati Reds selected LaMarre in the second round of the 2010 Major League Baseball draft.
-He was added to the Reds 40-man roster on November 20, 2013.
-The Reds designated LaMarre for assignment on August 12, 2014.
+The Cincinnati Reds drafted LaMarre in the second round, with the 62nd overall selection, of the 2010 Major League Baseball draft.
+He was added to the Reds' 40-man roster on November 20, 2013, in order to be protected from the Rule 5 draft.
+LaMarre was designated for assignment by the Reds on August 12, 2014.
 The Reds released LaMarre, and then re-signed him to a minor league contract on August 19.

 The Reds promoted LaMarre to the major leagues on August 20, 2015.
 He made his major league debut on August 22, and recorded his first major league hit the next day.
-LaMarre became a free agent after the 2015 season.

-Overall for the Reds, LaMarre appeared in 21 MLB games, batting 2-for-25 (.080).
+In 21 games during his rookie campaign, LaMarre went 2–for–25 (.080).
+On December 2, LaMarre was non–tendered by Cincinnati and became a free agent.

 Boston Red Sox

 LaMarre signed a minor league contract with the Boston Red Sox on December 14, 2015.
 On June 18, 2016, he was promoted from the Triple-A Pawtucket Red Sox to the major leagues.
 On July 2, LaMarre pitched in the top of the ninth inning in a 21–2 loss by the Red Sox to the Los Angeles Angels.
 LaMarre gave up two hits but no runs, the only relief pitcher not to give up any runs in the game.
 He was designated for assignment on July 7, after the Red Sox traded for Aaron Hill.
+LaMarre cleared waivers and was sent outright to Triple-A Worcester on July 11.
 Overall for the Red Sox, LaMarre appeared in 6 MLB games, batting 0-for-5.
+He elected free agency following the season on November 7.

 Oakland Athletics

 On November 28, 2016, LaMarre signed a one-year contract with the Los Angeles Angels, but did not make a major league appearance for them.
 The Angels traded him to the Oakland Athletics for a player to be named later on April 23, 2017.
 He was assigned to the Triple-A Nashville Sounds where he played one game before being recalled to Oakland after Rajai Davis was placed on the disabled list.
-LaMarre was designated for assignment on June 17, 2017, to create room for Michael Brady who had his contract purchased.
+LaMarre was designated for assignment on June 17, to create room for Michael Brady who had his contract purchased.

 Overall for the Athletics, LaMarre appeared in 3 MLB games, batting 0-for-7.

-Minnesota Twins
+Minnesota Twins (first stint)

 LaMarre signed a minor league contract with the Minnesota Twins on November 29, 2017.
 He made the Twins' 2018 Opening Day 25-man roster.
 On April 7, he got his first major league RBI.
 LaMarre made his second career pitching appearance on April 23, pitching 2/3 of an inning and giving up one earned run against the New York Yankees.
 He came to bat in the top of the following inning as the pitcher and struck out.
 LaMarre was designated for assignment on July 2, 2018.